A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Introduction

-Technically, we will endow the proof modality with a \emph{standard} Kripke-semantics, whose accessibility relation we \begin{enumerate} \item define \emph{constructively}, in terms of elementary set-theoretic constructions (in loose analogy with the constructive rather than the purely axiomatic definition of ordered pairs [\eg Kuratowski's] or numbers \cite{TheNumberSystems}) \item match to a simplified and then interactively generalised version of the semantic interface of LP, where the simplification consists of \begin{enumerate} \item the absorption of the evidence mapping into the accessibility relation (and thus the absorption of the corresponding conjunctive constraint on the truth condition of the proof modality) \item the elimination of the monotonicity constraint on the evidence mapping (in the sense that the constraint will become a property), which is a nice side-effect of the previous simplification \end{enumerate} \end{enumerate} \item LiP only validates a corresponding \emph{conditional reflection principle}, \ie a reflection principle that is conditioned on the (individual) knowledge of the proof mentioned by the principle (\eg the above $p$ in LP). \item LiP is, technically speaking, a \emph{normal} modal logic, which brings all the benefits of the existing standard techniques of normal modal logics to LiP. \end{enumerate} Hence, we beg to differ with Art\"{e}mov and Nogina, who, like Aristotle and Plato, define (propositional) knowledge as justified true belief, but unlike Aristotle and Plato, admit as admissible justifications for such knowledge only proofs in the sense of at least LP \cite{JTB,JustificationLogic}.
+Technically, we will endow the proof modality with a \emph{standard} Kripke-semantics, whose accessibility relation we \begin{enumerate} \item define \emph{constructively}, in terms of elementary set-theoretic constructions (in loose analogy with the constructive rather than the purely axiomatic definition of ordered pairs [\eg Kuratowski's] or numbers \cite{TheNumberSystems}); \item match to an abstract semantic interface in standard form (which abstractly stipulates the characteristic properties of the accessibility relation \cite{ModalProofTheory}), which entails \begin{enumerate} \item the absorption of the evidence mapping into the accessibility relation (and thus the absorption of the corresponding conjunctive constraint on the truth condition of the proof modality), \item the elimination of the monotonicity constraint on the evidence mapping (in the sense that the constraint will become a property), which is a nice side-effect of the previous simplification. \end{enumerate} \end{enumerate} \item LiP only validates a corresponding \emph{conditional reflection principle}, that is, a reflection principle that is conditioned on the (individual) knowledge of the proof mentioned by the principle (\eg the above $p$ in LP). \item LiP is, technically speaking, a \emph{normal} modal logic, which brings all the benefits of the existing standard techniques of normal modal logics to LiP. \end{enumerate} Hence, we beg to differ with Art\"{e}mov and Nogina, who, like Aristotle and Plato, define (propositional) knowledge as justified true belief, but unlike Aristotle and Plato, admit as admissible justifications for such knowledge only proofs in the sense of at least LP \cite{JTB,JustificationLogic}.
 As a counter-example to \emph{Art\"{e}mov and Nogina's provability explication of knowledge,} consider that an agent may know that a certain state of affairs is the case from the \emph{observation of a physical event} (\eg a message input/output), yet not be able to prove her (propositional) knowledge to the non-observers (\eg an absent peer or judge) for lack of \emph{sufficient evidence} (\ie proof).
 Whereas in \emph{our epistemic explication of provability,} provability possibly implies propositional knowledge, \eg with the (individual) knowledge of a proof, but propositional knowledge does not necessarily imply provability, \eg without such a proof.
 The technical difference between the two philosophies may be subtle but nevertheless is serious (\ie not a mere technicality)---especially for applications to truly distributed computer systems.